A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Convergence analysis of GHOM for convex optimization

-\begin{lemma} Let $f$ be proper lower semicontinuous convex function and admitting a $p \geq 1$ higher-order surrogate function $g(y;x)$ at each point $x \in \text{dom} f$ as given in Definition \ref{def:sur} such that the error function $h = g-f$ is convex.
-Then, there exist subgradients $ f^{x_{k+1}} \in \partial f(x_{k+1})$, where the sequence $(x_{k})_{k\geq 0}$ is generated by the algorithm GHOM, such that the following relation holds:
+\begin{lemma} Let the assumptions of Theorem \ref{th:conv-conv} hold and additionally assume that the error function $h = g-f$ is convex on $\mathcal{X}$.
+Then, for the sequence $(x_{k})_{k\geq 0}$ generated by the algorithm GHOM, the following relation holds:

 \end{lemma}